Skip to main content

 The Hypothalamic-Pituitary-Gonadal Axis and Beyond

 The Hypothalamic-Pituitary-Gonadal (HPG) axis serves as a central regulatory pathway for reproductive and endocrine function.
 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which stimulates the pituitary gland to secrete Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These gonadotropins then act on the gonads (testes in men, ovaries in women) to produce sex hormones like testosterone and estrogen.
-A loop exists where high levels of sex hormones inhibit GnRH, LH, and FSH release.
+A negative feedback loop exists where high levels of sex hormones inhibit GnRH, LH, and FSH release.

 When exogenous testosterone is administered, as in TRT, this negative feedback can suppress the body’s natural GnRH, LH, and FSH production, leading to testicular atrophy and impaired spermatogenesis in men.
 Personalized protocols account for this by co-administering agents like Gonadorelin, which mimics GnRH, or SERMs like Clomid and Tamoxifen, which block estrogen’s negative feedback at the pituitary, thereby preserving endogenous production.
 This strategic intervention minimizes the iatrogenic suppression of the HPG axis, a common concern with unmonitored TRT.